 We regret that we are not able to consider any applications received after 1 August 2014.

 Graduate students from the Bartlett School of Planning have been very successful in gaining subsequent employment.
 There is growing demand for our Masters' graduates from a wide range of both public and private employers.

 Destination statistics for 2011 showed that 94% of those graduating from the School that year were in employment or further study within six months of leaving us.

-The MSC Urban design and City Planning is an opportunity for students seeking to further their professional careers, to specialise in urban design, and within that broad arena, to engage deeply with the both theoretical debates and practice methodologies, as much as, with particular research agendas of direct relevance to the future of their professional practice.
+The MSc Urban design and City Planning is an opportunity for students seeking to further their professional careers to specialise in urban design, and, within that broad arena, to engage deeply with both theoretical debates and practical methodologies, with particular research agendas of direct relevance to the future of their professional practice.

-The MSc Urban Design and City Planning course benefits from a close relationship to urban design and planning practice industry.
-It draws from established links with planning and urban design practices.
-Practitioners are invited each year to lecture, and deliver seminars and workshops for the students, and supervise project work, as part of several core modules and the final major research project component.
-The programme frequently uses the input of organisations such as Urban Initiatives Studio, Terry Farrell, MacCreanor & Lavington Architects, Croydon and Camden Council, Great London Authority (GLA) – Design for London, Urban Movement, East Landscape Architects, Colin Buchanan, Urban Design Skills, Just Space Network, and others.
+The MSc Urban Design and City Planning benefits from a close relationship with the urban design and planning practice industry.
+The programme draws on established links with planning and urban design practices.
+Practitioners are invited each year to lecture, deliver seminars and workshops for the students, and supervise project work as part of several core modules and the final major research project component.
+The programme frequently receives input from organisations such as Urban Initiatives Studio, Terry Farrell, MacCreanor & Lavington Architects, Croydon and Camden Council, Great London Authority (GLA) – Design for London, Urban Movement, East Landscape Architects, Colin Buchanan, Urban Design Skills, Just Space Network, and others.

-Several programme students are employed in urban design, planning or in planning-related jobs, their employers ranging from private consultancies to local authorities.
-An increasing proportion (over a third) of graduates enters consultancy work, whilst others go onto work on the development and transport sectors, the public sector or non-profit organisations.
-A smaller group continues higher degree studies and PhD research.
+A number of graduates of the programme are employed in urban design, planning or in planning-related jobs, with their employers ranging from private consultancies to local authorities.
+An increasing proportion (over a third) of our graduates enter consultancy work, whilst others go on to work in either the development and transport sectors, the public sector, or non-profit organisations.
+A smaller number choose to continue higher degree studies and PhD research.